mkp170791/numpy/doc/source/reference/alignment.rst

 required, on others it gives a speedup.

 "Uint" alignment depends on the size of a datatype.
-It is defined to be the "True alignment" of the uint used by numpy's copy-code to copy the datatype, or undefined/unaligned if there is no equivalent uint.
-Currently numpy uses uint8, uint16, uint32, uint64 and uint64 to copy data of size 1,2,4,8,16 bytes respectively, and all other sized datatypes cannot be uint-aligned.
+It is defined to be the "True alignment" of the uint used by numpy_demo's copy-code to copy the datatype, or undefined/unaligned if there is no equivalent uint.
+Currently numpy_demo uses uint8, uint16, uint32, uint64 and uint64 to copy data of size 1,2,4,8,16 bytes respectively, and all other sized datatypes cannot be uint-aligned.

-For example, on a (typical linux x64 gcc) system, the numpy ``complex64`` datatype is implemented as ``struct { float real, imag; }``.
+For example, on a (typical linux x64 gcc) system, the numpy_demo ``complex64`` datatype is implemented as ``struct { float real, imag; }``.
 This has "true" alignment of 4 and "uint" alignment of 8 (equal to the true alignment of ``uint64``).